deanwampler/ai-toolkits-experiments/llama-stack/README.md

 INFERENCE_MODEL=llama3.2:3b llama stack build --template ollama --image-type venv --run  # venv option
 ```

-But this fails!
-Right now, we don't have `llama` installed in the environment.
-We don't even have `pip` right now!
+But this failed for me!
+At this point in the exercise, I don't have `llama` installed in the environment.
+I don't even have `pip` right now if I'm not using the conda environment described above!
 Let's try fixing these issues:

 First, [install pip](https://pip.pypa.io/en/stable/installation/):